eahomecare/profiling/README.md

 ---

-### Integration with Your NestJS Server
+### Integration with Our NestJS Server

-Once fine-tuned, replace the OpenAI call with your model:
+Once fine-tuned, replace the OpenAI call with our fine-tuned model:

 ```typescript
 import { HuggingFaceInference } from "langchain/llms/hf";